freealise/freealise/audionoise/readme.md

 relates to LF events and is meant to market Linux

+Learn to play guitar easily and in any place

-to detect notes for readability and visual feedback display piano keys, fingering, notes and chord name also do so for the downloaded part in midi or audio or tab or plain text converted to chords, or lyrics (move away from the feet, and backlight the screen)
+to detect notes for readability and visual feedback
+display piano keys, fingering, notes and chord name
+also do so for the downloaded part in midi or audio
+or tab or plain text converted to chords, or lyrics
+(move away from the feet, and backlight the screen)
 _
 do fft
 until spectrum is empty
-  find lowest frequency above threshold remove it and its harmonics
+  find lowest frequency above threshold
+  remove it and its harmonics

 Linux is evolution, not intelligent design!